farcasterxyz/contracts/README.md

 8. **[Recovery Proxy](./src/RecoveryProxy.sol)** - proxy for recovery service operators to initiate fid recovery.
 9. **[Fname Resolver](./src/FnameResolver.sol)** - validates Farcaster ENS names which were issued offchain.
 10. **[Tier Registry](./src/TierRegistry.sol)** - processes Farcaster Pro subscription payments.
+11. **[Snapchain Config Registry](./src/SnapchainConfigRegistry.sol)** - holds the validator sets and gossip peer lists for a Snapchain network.

 Read the [docs](docs/docs.md) for more details on how the contracts work.